Carolyn B. Sorkin, Ph.D.

-“Within a patient/therapist relationship built on openness and authenticity, Dr. Sorkin utilizes compassionate curiosity to connect people to the many different parts of themselves.
-She helps people make sense of their experiences, foster self-understanding and acceptance, and strengthen connections with themselves and important others.”
+“Within a patient/therapist relationship built on openness and authenticity, I utilizes compassionate curiosity to connect people to the many different parts of themselves.
+I help people make sense of their experiences, foster self-understanding and acceptance, and strengthen connections with themselves and important others.”

 – Parent-child relationships and conflict